 There are plenty of restaurants in Greensboro to choose from, but only a few are the best.
 Greensboro is a fantastic all-around city nestled in the Piedmont triad region of North Carolina.

 Although it’s near Winston Salem, its quirky personality draws in visitors from all over.
 One such allure is all the tasty creations on the bright and burgeoning Greensboro restaurant horizon.
-There are over 500 dining destinations in this city alone.
-The Greensboro restaurant options are endless!
+This city has over 500 dining destinations alone, so the Greensboro restaurant options are endless!

 Best Restaurants in Greensboro, NC

 Hops boast some of the best burgers in the state.
 They sustainably source all their produce and meats, making for a super healthy and fresh-tasting product.
 You can pick the size of your burger, either six, eight, or twelve ounces, and exactly how you’d like it cooked.
 We love any eatery where we can have our meal made just so, as it always feels like a bonus.

 Try the Diablo Burger with pepper jack, guacamole, and jalapeno bacon on a sriracha bun if you like spice.
 As the name may imply, there’s a wide range of local brews on their roster, so try out a few taps to wash it all down.